jasminenoack/sudoku-app/README.md

 # TECHNOLOGY

+* It DRYs up the code by using 2 backbone views for all the pages of the app.
+* It lowers the amount of space used in the database by storing the puzzle as a searialized array instead of individual squares.

 It uses an algorithm that solves a Sudoku problem in 3 steps.

 1. It checks the possible options for a block: